Want to stand out from the crowd and get more job interviews? Depending on your industry, learning how to make a good video resume might be the way.

 And as you’re aware, you might only get one chance to impress an employer.
 Hence, it’s important that you have the right software for the job.

-Also, apart from these five video resume editors, remember that in a creative field many things are valid.
+Also, apart from these seven video resume editors, remember that in a creative field, many things are valid.
 You can even use your social media accounts, such as Instagram, Snapchat, or TikTok to deliver a job landing video resume.

 It’s always good to keep up with the times.
 Just a few months ago the new social media giant launched a pilot program designed for recruitment and job discovery called TikTok Resumes.

 TikTok teamed up with companies such as Chipotle, Target, Shopify and many others to invite job seekers to apply for entry-level to experience-level positions through its platform.

 What a great way to showcase your creative video resume.

 Here are a few TikTok resume tips if you decide to go the TikTok route:

 - Highlight key-points with text boxes

 Oh, and don't forget to use #TikTokResumes in your caption when publishing it.